 On January 10, 2003, the U.S. Court of Appeals for the 9th Circuit affirmed the conviction in a 2-to-1 decision.
 Appeals Court Judge Alex Kozinski wrote a blistering dissent arguing that the prosecution improperly deported nine witnesses who would have supported Ramirez-Lopez’s claim that he was not the guide and therefore not guilty of smuggling.

 “The question at the heart of this case is both simple and important: May the United States get rid of witnesses it knows would provide evidence helpful to the defendant in a criminal case by putting those witnesses beyond the power of the court and beyond the reach of defense counsel?”
 Kozinski wrote.

-Kozinski noted that there were “contemporaneous interview notes [by government agents] showing that 12 of the 14 witnesses arrested with the defendant made statements unequivocally exculpating him,” but the trial judge refused to admit the statements in evidence, or to permit the jury to hear any reference to the fact these12 missing witnesses would have corroborated the defendant’s claim.
+Kozinski noted that there were “contemporaneous interview notes [by government agents] showing that 12 of the 14 witnesses arrested with the defendant made statements unequivocally exculpating him," but the trial judge refused to admit the statements in evidence, or to permit the jury to hear any reference to the fact that these 12 missing witnesses would have corroborated the defendant’s claim.